 Of course, the issue with a power of attorney is that it must be created while the drafter is competent.
 Under Florida law, a power of attorney must be signed by the principal in front of a notary and two witnesses.
 Thus, powers of attorney are used primarily for planning purposes, whereas guardianship petitions are necessary once someone becomes incapacitated.

 When it comes to determining whether to pursue a power of attorney or a guardianship petition, most prefer power of attorney.
 This is because a power of attorney allows the principal to determine the exact scope of the agent’s powers.
 In addition, a power of attorney document can be held in private, eliminating the need for a public hearing.

 Of course, the biggest limitation of powers of attorney is the fact that these documents must be drafted before they are needed.
 Once someone is incapacitated, they are not likely competent to sign a power of attorney.
 Thus, it is crucial for individuals to take action in advance when they want to give loved ones the right to act on their behalf, rather than wait until the need arises.

 Reach Out to a Dedicated Florida Estate Planning Legal Team Today

 If you have questions about the Florida guardianship process and whether a power of attorney may be more appropriate, reach out to the knowledgeable estate planning legal team at Beller & Bustamante, P.L.
 At our Jacksonville trusts and estate law firm, we have helped countless clients with their complex estate planning needs for over 30 years.
 We are skilled problem solvers who can help you devise creative solutions to effectuate your wishes, whatever they may be.
-Regardless of the estate planning issues that your family is dealing with, our attorneys can help.
-To learn more, and to discuss your situation with one of our compassionate attorneys today, give us a call or you can reach us through our online form.
+Regardless of the estate planning issues that your family is dealing with, our lawyers can help.
+To learn more, and to discuss your situation with one of our compassionate lawyers today, give us a call or you can reach us through our online form.